 The term “cataract” refers to a condition in which the naturally clear lens of the eye gradually becomes clouded and opaque.
 Proteins in the eye’s natural lens clump together to form these cloudy areas.
 This interferes with light passing through the eye’s lens to the retina.
 Cataracts can affect people of all ages, although they occur the most often in...

 Eye doctors recommend that adults with healthy vision get their eyes checked every one to two years.
 Regular eye exams are an effective way to detect vision problems, such as glaucoma, in their earliest and most treatable stages.
-The eye exam may also reveal other health problems you may not be aware of, such as hypertension.
-If it's been a...
+A comprehensive exam is also the first step in diagnosing the cause of chronic eye irritation, whether it's dry eye syndrome or...

 January is Glaucoma Awareness Month.
 Nearly 3 million people in the U.S. are living with glaucoma, an eye disease that causes damage to the optic nerve, resulting in loss of vision.
 While there is no cure for glaucoma, an early diagnosis, proper medical treatment, and a healthy lifestyle can slow the disease's progress.
 Glaucoma is a life-changing disease.
 But it...